danrodgar/reproducibleResearch/README.md

-# reproducibleResearch
+# Reproducible Research

-Slides about reproducible research with R
+Slides about reproducible research with R.